Lauren-Akhidenor/Foodprice_ClimateChange/README.md

 # 🌾 Analyzing the Impact of Climate Change Expectations on Food Prices in Nigeria

-This project explores how local perceptions of climate extremes—such as droughts and floods—affect food price trends across Nigerian communities.
+This project explores how local perceptions of climate extremes such as droughts and floods affect food price trends across Nigerian communities.
 Combining **Excel**, **Power BI**, and **Python (Google Colab)**, this analysis provides an integrated view of data processing, visualization, and model insights.

 ---

 ## 🎯 Objectives

+- Generate clear, Excel-style bar chart visualizations using Pytho
 - Investigate how communities expect climate change to evolve.
 - Analyze food price variations across regions in Nigeria.
-- Identify gender and economic sector trends related to climate perceptions.
 - Combine descriptive and predictive insights using multiple tools.

 ---